MAPLELEAF3659/two-axis_gimbal_stabilizer/README.md

 # 2-axis Gimbal Stabilizer

-This project is an 2-axis gimbal stabilizer for `Raspberry Pi 4B` that using custom `MPU6050` Linux kernel driver and `SG90` controller.
+This project is an 2-axis gimbal stabilizer for `Raspberry Pi 4B` using custom `MPU6050` Linux kernel driver and `SG90` controller.

 ## Cross-compile